Zimbabwe Regional Information

 The World Heritage Site of Great Zimbabwe Ruins

-Another interesting place to visit in Zimbabwe is the Great Zimbabwe Ruins, found 30 kilometres past the south eastern town of Masvingo.
-These structures were built by the African people between AD 1250 and AD 1450 the stone walls, up to 6 meter thick and 12 meter high are built of granite blocks without any use of mortar to hold the blocks together.
-A historical site definitely well worth a visit.
+Another interesting place to visit in Zimbabwe is the Great Zimbabwe Ruins, found 30 kilometres past the southeastern town of Masvingo.
+These structures were built by the African people between AD 1250 and AD 1450 the stone walls, up to 6 meters thick and 12 meter high are built of granite blocks without any use of mortar to hold the blocks together.
+A historical site is definitely well worth a visit.

-These Caves are found near the town of Chinhoyi, on the road to Kariba approximately 125kms north west of Harare.
+These Caves are found near the town of Chinhoyi, on the road to Kariba approximately 125kms north-west of Harare.
 They are well worth a visit to see a huge shaft that is 30 metres across and 45 metres deep, once you have climbed down the stairs all the way to the bottom, there is a pool of brilliantly clear waters which are a very popular place for scuba divers to dive as the pool is very deep.
-There is a camping and picnic site, that makes for the perfect stop on the way to Kariba.
+There are a camping and picnic site, that makes for the perfect stop on the way to Kariba.